jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-23.md

 “Then why would you ever want to return to the Gao family?
 You were just a lowly servant there, and now you’re pretty much half a manager.
 I envy your luck.”

-“But they are still foreign merchants!”
+“But they are still foreign merchants\!”

 “So what?
 They are not those red-haired, green-eyed Portuguese, with their weird smells.”
 Gao Chang disagreed, “Although it is sometimes hard to understand what the masters’ say, and they also dress strangely, they are after all Chinese people.”